QSaman/website/pages/03.tutorial/01.notes/001.gnu_linux/006.Security/001.openssl/docs.md

 PING foo.lan (192.168.1.1)...
 ...
 ```
 If they don't, you need to add domain and its subdomain to `/etc/hosts` of `192.168.1.2` or use better alternatives.
-Now we are using the following config:
+Now we are using the following config in `192.168.1.1`:

 ```
+$ cat /etc/ssl/myconfig.conf

 [req]
 distinguished_name  = req_distinguished_name
 x509_extensions     = v3_req